chrisgrieser/pdf-annotation-extractor-alfred/README.md

 This workflow automatically determines the citekey of based on the filename of your PDF file.
-- If the citekey is found, the `PDF Annotation Extractor` prepends a yaml header to the annotations and [automatically inserts the citekey](#automatic-page-number-identification) with the correct page numbers using the [Pandoc citations syntax](https://pandoc.org/MANUAL.html#citation-syntax).
+- If the citekey is found, the `PDF Annotation Extractor` prepends a YAML header to the annotations and [automatically inserts the citekey](#automatic-page-number-identification) with the correct page numbers using the [Pandoc citations syntax](https://pandoc.org/MANUAL.html#citation-syntax).
-- If your filename does not contain citekey that can be found in your library, the `PDF Annotation Extractor` extracts the annotations without a yaml header and uses the PDF numbers as page numbers.
+- If your filename does not contain citekey that can be found in your library, the `PDF Annotation Extractor` extracts the annotations without a YAML header and uses the PDF numbers as page numbers.

 ### Automatic citekey identification
 - The filename of the PDF file MUST begin with the citekey (without `@`).